KingDragoness/ProjectHypatios/README.md

-# ProjectHypatios
+# Project Hypatios by FerryCafe

 ![This is an image](/Docs/HypatiosTitle1.png)

-### Project Hypatios by FerryCafe.
+Current version: **1.1**

-Project Hypatios is a FPS game developed by FerryCafe Studios
+Project Hypatios is a FPS game developed by FerryCafe.
+The first release version of the game (1.0) can be downloaded here: https://bgdc.itch.io/project-hypatios.

-The first release version of the game is developed as part of Indienesia Festival which can be downloaded here: https://bgdc.itch.io/project-hypatios.
-The project is open for download.
-[Git LFS] [Version 2.0]
+The project is open for download and is powered by Git LFS.